olmozavala/particleviz/ParticleViz_WebApp/README.md

 * Particles per file
 * How many previous days to draw when the animation is updated
 * Maximum animation speed

-## Update DEVELOPMENT server
-Dev server at `/var/www/virtualhosts/ozavala.coaps.fsu.edu/` You can use `sshweb` from wolf and `cdweb` at ozavalaweb to go to the proper location.

-0. Edit `package.json` with the dev home page of  `http://ozavala.coaps.fsu.edu/marine_litter_dev/` and run `npm run-script build`
-1. Run `clear_dev.sh` on the server.
-2. Run `copyscript.sh` from local.
-3. Run `done_dev.sh` on server.

-## Update PRODUCTION server
-Production server at `/var/www/virtualhosts/marinelitter.coaps.fsu.edu/` You can use `sshweb` from wolf and `cdweb` at ozavalaweb.
-Then you have to move to the production folder one branch above.

-1. Run `clear_production.sh` on the server.
-2. Run `copyscript.sh` from local.
-3. Run `done_production.sh` on server.